ZhenhongDu/DeepSegAsteroidTracker/Readme.md

 # Data

-The simulated data will be uploaded to zenodo after it is orgranized.
+The simulated training dataset and example data has been uploaded to [Zenodo: Data for DeepSegAsteroidTracker](https://zenodo.org/records/10440838).

 # Acknowledge